10 Proven Ways to Thicken Hair Naturally

+If it seems like you are always looking for ways to thicken your hair, you’re not alone.
 Are your hair follicles feeling limp and thin?
 Do you wistfully dream of hair that can keep a style all day and all night?
-Do you wish you could take thin hair and make those strands thicker, shinier and easy to style?
-It can be done, with the right guidance!
+Do you wish you could take thin hair and make those strands thicker, shinier, and easy to style?
+It can be done with the right guidance!
 Below, we learn how to thicken hair naturally and rejuvenate strands in the process with a few simple tips:

 The short answer: Yes, but not in the way you think.
-Thick hair refers to the density or hair in your scalp (versus coarse hair, which refers to each strand’s diameter), so the main concern here is increasing—or in most cases, maintaining—the amount of hair that grows on your head.
+Thick hair refers to the density of hair on your scalp (versus coarse hair, which refers to each strand’s diameter), so the main concern here is increasing—or, in most cases, maintaining—the amount of hair that grows on your head.

-So in order to understand how you can make hair thicker, it’s important to understand how hair grows.
-Hair is broken down into two structures: the follicle and the shaft.
+So, to understand how you can make hair thicker, it’s important to understand how hair grows.
+Hair is broken down into two structures: The follicle and the shaft.
 The follicle, which some people call the root, resides in your scalp.
 The shaft is the strand that covers your head.
-On average, most people are born with approximately 100,000 hair follicles on their scalp.
-According to the American Academy of Dermatology, hair, on average, grows about ½ inch a month (a.k.a. only six inches a year!), and that male hair grows faster than female hair.
+Most people are born with approximately 100,000 hair follicles on their scalp.
+According to the American Academy of Dermatology, hair, on average, grows about ½ inch a month (a.k.a. only six inches a year!), and male hair grows faster than female hair.

 Also, it’s not your imagination: If your hair seemed thicker when you were younger, it’s because as you age, your scalp expands.
-In addition, as some people age, their follicles stop producing hair, and the result is either thinning hair or baldness.
+In addition, as some people age, their follicles stop producing hair, resulting in either thinning hair or baldness.

 Top 10 Ways to Thicken Your Hair

 The old saying “You are what you eat” is a salient one.
-Eating healthier can help improve skin, hair and nails.
-Add foods that are high in protein, biotin (which promotes hair growth), Vitamin C (an antioxidant that prevents hair damage), Vitamin A (to promote sebum production) and include fatty foods like salmon, avocados and mackerel as they contain Omega-3 fatty acids and assist in hair growth.
-Try adding the above, as well as Greek yogurt, sweet potatoes, spinach or any dark green leafy vegetables, nuts, seeds, sweet peppers, meat, beans, shrimp, soybeans, sardines and berries to any or all of your meals.
+Eating healthier can help improve skin, hair, and nails.
+Add foods that are high in protein, biotin (which promotes hair growth), Vitamin C (an antioxidant that prevents hair damage), and Vitamin A (to promote sebum production), and include fatty foods like salmon, avocados, and mackerel as they contain Omega-3 fatty acids and assist in hair growth.
+Try adding the above, as well as Greek yogurt, sweet potatoes, spinach, or any dark green leafy vegetables, nuts, seeds, sweet peppers, meat, beans, shrimp, soybeans, sardines, and berries to any or all of your meals.

-Your scalp is skin, and as such, is also vulnerable to skin-related issues.
-Drinking anywhere from 4 to 8 glasses of water a day can help keep your scalp hydrated and not as prone to problems like itchiness, dandruff or dry flakes, and shedding due to breakage.
+Your scalp is skin and, as such, is also vulnerable to skin-related issues.
+Drinking anywhere from 4 to 8 glasses of water a day can help keep your scalp hydrated and not as prone to problems like itchiness, dandruff dry flakes, and shedding due to breakage.
 If left unaddressed, this breakage can lead to an overall thinning of hair density, contributing to hair loss.

 In addition to eating healthier, as mentioned above, it’s always a good idea to add supplements to your diet.
 A supplement tailored to promote healthy hair, like Nutrafol, can prevent hair from becoming brittle and damaged and can assist in creating a healthy scalp and thicker, shinier hair.